Lancer (role-playing game): Publication history

 Lancer was first independently published by Massif Press in 2019 after a Kickstarter campaign raised over $400,000.
 In an interview with Luke Shaw for Dicebreaker, the creators attributed their disciplined work ethic on the project to Lopez-Hall's recent MFA in Creative Writing and Bloom's previous work producing the weekly webcomic Kill Six Billion Demons.

 In 2023, Massif Press announced a second printing, to be published as an illustrated hardcover book in collaboration with Dark Horse Comics.
 The second print run was released in July 2024.

+Reception

+Since its release, Lancer has received generally positive reviews.
+Polygon called it "perhaps one of the most mechanically rich mecha RPGs ever published" and "the gold standard for the subgenre."
+Lancer is commonly praised for its modular character creation system, its art direction, its worldbuilding, and its digital companion app, COMP/CON.
+One common criticism of Lancer is that its "crunchy" combat and wealth of character creation options can create a steep and intimidating learning curve.

 ENNIE Awards protest

-Lancer was initially nominated for the 2020 ENNIE Awards for "Best Electronic Book"; however, the creators later asked to be withdrawn from nomination, in protest against a 2017 ENNIE Judges' Spotlight award for an Advanced Dungeons & Dragons supplement named Broodmother Skyfortress, published by Lamentations of the Flame Princess and written by Jeff Rients, with art by Ian MacLean and Jez Gordon.
+Lancer was initially nominated for the 2020 ENNIE Awards for "Best Electronic Book"; however, the creators later asked to be withdrawn from nomination, in protest against a 2017 ENNIE Judges' Spotlight award for an Advanced Dungeons & Dragons supplement named Blood in the Chocolate, published by Lamentations of the Flame Princess and written by Kiel Chenier, with art by Jason Bradley Thompson.
 In a public email to the awards committee, Massif Press said that the supplement contained "casual graphic sexual assault and racism."